Diode CycloPhotocoagulation (DCP)

 DCP allows the surgeon to view the area through an endoscopic camera, which aids in the very precise placement of the laser beam used for treatment.

-Diode CycloPhotocoagulation is often performed on patients at the time of cataract surgery.
+Diode CycloPhotocoagulation is often done as a standalone procedure in the pre-operative area of the Ambulatory Surgery Center.
 It can also be performed on those patients who had SLT or ALT laser procedures, glaucoma filtration surgery or other surgical procedures that were not successful at controlling intra-ocular pressure.

 DCP has proven to be an effective way to reduce intra-ocular pressure.
 Studies have shown that the majority of patients have their glaucoma medications reduced or completely eliminated after the procedure and are no longer at risk of loss of vision from glaucoma.